 Take the case of Paul Nash, one of several artists who were left with psychological scars as a result of their experiences in the trenches.
 Nash spent the early 1920s recovering from ‘war strain’ at Dymchurch on the edge of Romney Marsh, where he painted a series of bleak, despairing landscapes; there are stories of him staring fixedly out to sea for hours on end, often at night, before trudging home to his tiny cottage on the seafront.
 On the whole, I’d rather have seen one of those Dymchurch seascapes than another vitrine filled with trench paraphernalia.

-And what about taking the opportunity to remember those artists who were actually killed in the war?
-The best-known cases are the French sculptor Henri Gaudier-Brzeska, the German painters Franz Marc and August Macke and the British painter-poet Isaac Rosenberg.
+And what about taking the opportunity to remember those artists who were killed in the war?
+The best-known cases were the French sculptor Henri Gaudier-Brzeska, the German painters Franz Marc and August Macke and the British painter-poet Isaac Rosenberg.
 Marc in particular, like Macke a co-founder of Der Blaue Reiter and only 36 when he died at Verdun in 1916, was a huge loss to art.
 Yet none of these names are even mentioned in the Tate show.